drvinceknight/list-of-dev-things/README.md

 - Virtual meetings: Very rarely are face to face meetings a regular requirement.
   I like to use hangouts for these but again there are a variety of options.

-- urls: when working remotely it's very helpful to be able to just paste link to something that brings it up in the receivers browser.
+- urls: when working remotely it's very helpful to be able to just paste links to something that brings it up in the receivers browser.
 There are various tools for this:
     - Github (just grab the link from the particular file)